 Matthews, Michael D. “Toward a positive military psychology.”
 Military Psychology, vol. 20, no. 4, Oct 2008, pp. 289-298.

 Zinchenko, Yury P., et al. “Methodological Foundations of Military Psychology and Psychological Security.”
 Psychology in Russia, vol. 4, 2011, pp. 53-61.

+Nathan,

+This is a great start to this type of writing.
+There are a few things I have isolated for you to work on, but the essay works well overall.
+You have good sources, but work on how you frame the information from them.

+Look over my notes above and let me know if you have any additional questions or concerns.